dorinma/MPC/OPERATE.md

      * [Extending Functionality](#extending-functionality)

 ## Introduction
-Our system enables the users to perform computation on their joint data, while keeping each user's data private, this is done in a shared-secret form.
+Our system enables the users to perform computation on their joint data, while keeping each user's data private, this is done by splitting the data in a shared secret form.
 The output of the computation is saved in the servers for further processes.

-The application is composed of following components:
+The application is composed of the following components:
 - A randomness client that runs offline.
 - Two remote servers that perform the computations.
-- 1-N data clients that is in charge of getting the input from the users and send it to the servers.
+- 1-N data clients that are in charge of getting the input from the users and send it to the servers.

 ## System Components